viral5020/admin/app/containers/Dashboard/aaaa/Notess.md

 ## BAKI

-- Id LHS of SearchPdfCsv component have filter(today/this week), then take SearchPdfCsv to 2nd line and in 1st line filterbtn and filter(today/this week)
+- (vv) Id LHS of SearchPdfCsv component have filter(today/this week), then take SearchPdfCsv to 2nd line and in 1st line filterbtn and filter(today/this week)

-- page's parent tag vv
+- (vv) page's parent tag
   `<div style={{ padding: 16 }}>`
   To
   `<div style={{ padding: !isMobile ?
 16 : 0 }}>`

-- Remove All Table's top bottom margin vv
+- (vv) Remove All Table's top bottom margin
   `<table style={{ margin: 0}}>`

-- previous valan trade : have multiple filters on screen but in api few is passing, is that all filter need to be pass in api ? kk
+- (kk) previous valan trade :

+  - have multiple filters on screen but in api few is passing, is that all filter need to be pass in api ?

-- Manual Trade : kk
+- (kk) Manual Trade :

   - get_master_name_search
   - get_broker_name_search